-- The first two statements are District-Wide Financial Statements that provide both short-term and long-term information about the District's overall financial status. - The remaining statements are Fund Financial Statements that focus on individual parts of the District, reporting the operations in more detail than the District-Wide Financial Statements. - o The Governmental Fund Statements tell how basic services such as instruction and support functions were financed in the short term as well as what remains for future spending. - Fiduciary Funds Financial Statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others, including the employees of District.
+- The first two statements are District-Wide Financial Statements that provide both short-term and long-term information about the District's overall financial status. - The remaining statements are Fund Financial Statements that focus on individual parts of the District, reporting the operations in more detail than the District-Wide Financial Statements.

+- o The Governmental Fund Statements tell how basic services such as instruction and support functions were financed in the short term as well as what remains for future spending. - o Fiduciary Fund Financial Statements provide information about the financial relationships in which the District acts solely as a custodian for the benefit of others, such as real property taxes and payments in lieu of taxes (PILOT) collected on behalf of other governments and disbursed to those governments.

 The financial statements also include notes that provide additional information about the financial statements and the balances reported.
 The statements are followed by a section of required supplementary information that further explains and supports the financial statements with a comparison of the District's budget for the year.
-Table A-1 shows how the various parts of this annual report are arranged and relate to one another.
+The table shows how the various parts of this annual report are arranged and relate to one another.

-Table A-1: Organization of the District's Annual Financial Report
+Organization of the District's Annual Financial Report

-Table A-2 summarizes the major features of the District's financial statements, including the portion of the District's activities that they cover and the types of information that they contain.
+The table summarizes the major features of the District's financial statements, including the portion of the District's activities that they cover and the types of information that they contain.
 The remainder of this overview section of Management's Discussion and Analysis highlights the structure and contents of each of the statements.

-Table A-2: Major Features of the District-Wide and Fund Financial Statements
+Major Features of the District-Wide and Fund Financial Statements

-19 District-Wide Financial Statements Fund Financial Statements 1.00 N NOW NOTICE OF Governmental Fiduciary Scope Entire entity (except fiduciary funds) The day-to-day operating activities of the District, such as special education and instruction Instances in which the District administers resources on behalf of others, such as employee benefits Required financial statements Statement of Net Position Statement of Activities Balance Sheet Statement of Revenues, Expenditures and Changes in Fund Balances Statement of Fiduciary Net Position Accounting basis and measurement focus Accrual accounting and economic resources measurement focus Modified accrual and current financial resources measurement focus Accrual accounting and economic resources focus Type of asset/deferred outflows of resources/ liability/deferred inflows of resources information outflows of resources, liabilities, and deferred inflows of resources, both financial and capital, short-term and long-term Generally, assets and deferred outflows of resources expected to be used up and liabilities and deferred inflows of resources that come due or available during the year or soon thereafter; no capital assets or long-term liabilities included All assets, deferred outflows of resources (if any), liabilities, and deferred inflows of resources (if any) both short-term and long-term; funds do not currently contain capital assets, although they can Type of inflow and outflow information All revenues and expenses during the year; regardless of when cash is received or paid Revenues for which cash is received during the year or soon thereafter; expenditures when goods or services have been received and the related liability is due and payable All additions and deductions during the year, regardless of when cash is received or paid
+District-Wide Financial Statements Fund Financial Statements 0 Governmental Fiduciary Scope Entire entity (except fiduciary funds) The day-to-day operating activities of the District, such as special education and instruction Instances in which the District administers resources on behalf of others, such as real property taxes and PILOT collected on behalf of other gvonernments Required financial statements Statement of Net Position Statement of Activities Balance Sheet Statement of Revenues, Expenditures and Changes in Fund Balances Statement of Fiduciary Net Position Accounting basis and measurement focus Accrual accounting and economic resources measurement focus Modified accrual and current financial resources measurement focus Accrual accounting and economic resources focus Type of asset/deferred outflows of resources/ liability/deferred inflows of resources information All assets, deferred outflows of resources, liabilities, and deferred inflows of resources, both financial and capital, short-term and long-term Generally, assets and deferred outflows of resources expected to be used up and liabilities and deferred inflows of resources that come due or available during the year or soon thereafter; no capital assets or long-term liabilities included All assets, deferred outflows of resources (if any), liabilities, and deferred inflows of resources (if any) both short-term and long-term; funds do not currently contain capital assets, although they can Type of inflow and outflow information All revenues and expenses during the year; regardless of when cash is received or paid Revenues for which cash is received during the year or soon thereafter; expenditures when goods or services have been received and the related liability is due and payable All additions and deductions during the year, regardless of when cash is received or paid